jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 < Picture of that >

-When the merging procedures reside in *exactly the same container*, they can not be separately called.
+When the merging procedures reside in *exactly the same container*, they cannot be separately called.
 They are always simultaneously called.
 In diagram code you might be able to express a call to a specific procedure, but it is forbidden to make such a call, because this would be impossible to express in text code.

 < Picture of that (29): the legal situation and a picture with a red cross through it showing a forbidden way of calling and showing that the call would look the same in text code >